FOSH-following-demand/thermostatic-water-bath/software/README.md

-Two libraries are currently being used, possibly 2 more would be missing, to improve the code. one is called "Peltier" and the other is called "lcdScreen" Both are designed to simplify the Arduino code and not make it so tedious to read and understand in order to modify it.
+_Two libraries_ are currently being used, possibly 2 more would be missing, to improve the code.

+One is called "__Peltier__" and the other is called "__lcdScreen__", both are designed to simplify the Arduino code and not make it so tedious to read and understand in order to modify it.

 In effect, the libraries have given more work time since they needed a lot of testing and debugging,